Ratatouille

 Nope.
 There's no need to peel the eggplant, zucchini, or squash.
 The skin helps the slices hold their shape and texture.

 Ratatouille can be served as a main dish or a side.
-Enjoy it with crusty bread, over pasta or rice, or alongside proteins like chicken or fish.
+Enjoy it with crusty bread, over pasta or rice, or alongside proteins like baked chicken or fish.
 It's versatile and pairs well with many dishes.

 Related recipes

-🍅 Making this recipe?
+🍅 making this recipe?

 - Please feel free to reach out with questions.
 We're happy to help.